Weakly Private Information Retrieval from Heterogeneously Trusted Servers: W-PIR : Generalized TSC Code with Escape Retrieval Symbols

 The correctness of the code is obvious, and the download cost $D$ can be simply computed as

 where $p_d^k$ is the overall probability of using a direct download to retrieve message $k$, either by retrieving from $(N-1)$ servers, or by retrieving from only $1$ servers.
-We defer the analysis of the privacy to Section \ref{sec:maxL} and \ref{sec:MI}.
+We defer the analysis of privacy to Sections \ref{sec:maxL} and \ref{sec:MI}.